How to Escalate an EU Consumer Complaint to Small Claims Court

 4 Steps to File in Small Claims Court

+Step 1: Determine jurisdiction.
 The court in the seller's country has jurisdiction.
 Most EU countries allow filing online or by post.
-Identify the correct court for the seller's location and claim amount.

-Collect your ADR decision, all correspondence with the seller, purchase proof, photos of defects, and documentation of the seller's refusal to comply.
+Step 2: Gather evidence.
+Collect your ADR decision, all correspondence, purchase proof, photos of defects, and the seller's refusal to comply.
 Organize chronologically.

-Use the standardized EU small claims form.
-Include your details, seller's details, the amount claimed, a clear summary of facts, and attach all evidence and the ADR decision.
+Step 3: Fill the claim form.
+The form is standardized across EU countries.
+Include your details, seller's details, the amount owed, a clear summary of facts, and your evidence.
+Attach the ADR decision if applicable.

 What Happens Next